Hyogo Cooking Class

 6. Plate, Snap, and Feast

-With a little guidance, you’ll learn how to plate your sushi beautifully—because presentation is everything in Japanese cuisine.
-Then, sit down and enjoy a full sushi meal made with your own two hands.
-Don’t forget to snap photos… you’ll definitely want to show them off later with a proud “Yep, I made this!”
+With a little guidance, you’ll learn how to plate your sushi like a pro—because presentation really is everything in Japanese cuisine.
+Then, sit down and dig into a full sushi meal you made with your own two hands.
+Don’t forget the photos—you’ll want to show them off later with a proud, “Yep, I made this!”

 Group Photos & A Friendly Goodbye